What is COI?

 Diversity in Poodles web site; Armstrong; 1998

-How to Breed the Perfect Poodle; videotape of Dr John Armstrong at the PCA Foundation Seminar, June 2001; available from Allen Kingsley, 3311 Kingfisher Lane, Denton TX 76201; (Great talk, he uses real pedigree data in explaining concepts)
+How to Breed the Perfect Poodle; video of Dr John Armstrong at the PCA Foundation Seminar, June 2001; available from Allen Kingsley, 3311 Kingfisher Lane, Denton TX 76201; (Great talk, he uses real pedigree data in explaining concepts)

-Pedigree Analysis: How your breeding choices manipulate the genes of your dogs; videotape of talk by Dr Jerold Bell at the PCA Foundation Seminar, June 1998; available from Allen Kingsley, (Excellent talk.
+Pedigree Analysis: How your breeding choices manipulate the genes of your dogs; video of talk by Dr Jerold Bell at the PCA Foundation Seminar, June 1998; available from Allen Kingsley, (Excellent talk.
 He uses Poodle examples in discussion of COI and relationship coefficients.)